pjtunstall/push-swap/README.md

 I've read several other Medium articles on the subject: by [Jamie Dawson](https://medium.com/@jamierobertdawson/push-swap-the-least-amount-of-moves-with-two-stacks-d1e76a71789a), [Leo Fu](https://medium.com/nerd-for-tech/push-swap-tutorial-fa746e6aba1e), [Julien Caucheteux](https://medium.com/@julien-ctx/push-swap-an-easy-and-efficient-algorithm-to-sort-numbers-4b7049c2639a), and [Dan Sylvain](https://medium.com/@dansylvain84/my-implementation-of-the-42-push-swap-project-2706fd8c2e9f).

-DS's distinct feature is that he starts by finding the longest increasing subsequence (LIS) in A. He then pushes everthing else to B in two buckets: numbers greater than the median go to the top half of B, the rest to the bottom.
-Then they're insertion sorted back using a cost calculation as AYO does.
+DS's distinct feature is that he starts by finding the longest increasing subsequence (LIS) in the initial arrangement of A (ignoring its circularity, that is, and not wrapping around).
+He pushes everthing else to B in two buckets: numbers greater than the median go to the top half of B, the rest to the bottom.
+They're then insertion sorted back using a cost calculation as AYO does.

 JC does something similar to AYO.
 His method is a bit simpler and a bit less effective, at least in our implementation.
 He starts by pushing everything to stack B. He then sorts them back to A via insertion sort with cost check, choosing, at each iteration, to push back the number that can be correctly placed on A with the least rotations.